Skip to content

 DOUBLE TAXATION

-Double taxation affects US citizens living abroad because they are taxed by both the US and their country of residence on the same income.
-Although tax treaties can reduce this burden, they don’t eliminate it entirely—especially in cases like selling property, which can result in significant US capital gains taxes.
+US citizens living abroad are taxed by the US and their country of residence on the same income.
+Although tax treaties can reduce this burden, they don’t eliminate it entirely.

 EXPENSIVE FEES

-The administrative fee to renounce US citizenship has surged from US$400 to US$2,350, and it may continue to rise.
+The administrative fee to renounce US citizenship has surged from US$400 to US$2,350 and may continue to rise.

 FINANCIAL FREEDOM

-US citizens living abroad face restrictions and high compliance costs when trying to invest in foreign markets.
-These hurdles, along with additional taxes, make it difficult to manage finances and plan for the future, leading many to consider renouncing their citizenship for greater financial freedom.
+US citizens living abroad face restrictions and high compliance costs when trying to invest in foreign markets, making it difficult to manage finances and plan for the future.

 ACCIDENTAL AMERICAN

-Despite their limited connection, they face the same tax obligations as any other US citizen, which can be burdensome enough to drive them to renounce their citizenship.
+Despite their limited connection, they face the same tax obligations as any other US citizen, which can be hard enough to drive them to renounce US citizenship.

-What tax consequences should you expect when renouncing US citizenship?
+Are there tax consequences when renouncing US citizenship?

-If your net worth exceeds US$2 million, or your average annual tax liability over the past five years surpasses US$190,000, you may face an exit tax.
+It depends.
+If your net worth exceeds US$2 million or your average tax liability over the past five years exceeds US$190,000, you may be classified as a “covered expatriate” and could face an exit tax.

 What is a Covered Expatriate and Exit Tax?

-If you qualify as a covered expatriate, you may be subject to an exit tax, which treats your worldwide assets as if they were sold at their fair market value on the day before you renounce your citizenship, leading to potential tax liabilities.
+An exit tax treats your worldwide assets as if they were sold at their fair market value on the day before you renounce US citizenship, leading to potential hefty tax liabilities, including capital gains tax.

 What is the cost involved in renouncing US citizenship?